savonet/book/video.md

 ```

 If we suppose that we have stored our key in the file `youtube-key`, we can
-stream a video source `s` to Youtube by
+stream a video source `s` to YouTube by

 ```{.liquidsoap include="liq/video-youtube.liq" from=2 to=-1}
 ```